ahmedsaoud31/phpCache/README.md

 # phpCache
-PHP files cache, Simple, Easy and Fast Files Cache
+PHP files Cache, Simple, Easy and Fast Files Cache

 # How to use ?
 ##### include class